bluebanquise/bluebanquise/CONTRIBUTING.md

 :construction_worker: Many thanks for considering contributing to **BlueBanquise**. :construction_worker:

 Please do not hesitate to contact us using issues, we will be glad to help you! :raising_hand:
-Consider we are always open to discus, even to constructive criticism.

 The stack is still young, and some aspects are not clearly defined yet.
 But here are some basic guidelines: